Clinica Esperanza – Honduras

 Day to day leadership of Clinica Esperanza is provided by Peggy Stranges, RN, originally from Ohio and living in Roatan since 2001.
 Patrick Connell, MD, a board-certified emergency medicine physician from Arizona, is on site approximately six months per year, serving as the clinic’s administrative volunteer and medical advisor.
 Dr. Raymond Cherington is a bilingual, fully credentialed Honduran trained general doctor who serves as the clinic’s medical director and attending physician.
 He is assisted by Dr. Ivan Pineda, a residency trained Honduran pediatrician, and by Dr. Delmy Duarte, a Honduran dentist.

 Clinica Esperanza is committed to assisting healthcare professional students who wish to experience and learn the nuances of providing healthcare to the people of the Bay Islands.
 Student roles will be in proportion to their skill and scope of training, all the time ensuring that patients receive the best care available.
 Student responsibilities may include taking histories, vital signs, wound care, pharmacy and working alongside the physician.
 The emphasis is on learning about local health patterns, health behaviors, and disease management.
+Previous INMED Learners who served at this training site include these Graduates.

 Student Lodging & Meals